 The Maine Highlands is a place where you can climb mountains, trek deep into the wilderness, and paddle wild rivers and lakes.
 But it’s also a place where you can stroll through modern art museums, sip locally brewed beer, soak in the sounds of a symphony, and investigate Maine’s storied past.

 While people often view The Maine Highlands as an outdoor lover’s playground, the area also offers rich cultural experiences for people who love the arts, music, food, and history.
-If you’ve never delved into the culture of this area of Maine, you might be surprised at all that you’ll find.
-There’s a lot to see, so we’ve highlighted some of the places and experiences that should be on your travel itinerary.
+If you’ve never delved into the culture of this area of Maine, you’ll be surprised at what you’ll find.
+There’s a lot to see, so we’ve highlighted some of the places and experiences that should be on your itinerary.

 Explore the Arts

 Maine is known for its contemporary art scene, and travelers will find a variety of museums and art exhibits.
 On every first Friday in summer, the Bangor Arts Collaborative hosts the Art Walk, where local artists, woodworkers, printmakers, and musicians come to showcase their talents.

 The University of Maine Museum of Art in downtown Bangor is open to the public every day of the week and is home to more than 4,000 works of contemporary and modern art, including works by Andy Warhol, Roy Lichtenstein, Edward Hopper, and Pablo Picasso.
 It often showcases local Maine artists from the past and present, like Winslow Homer and Andrew Wyeth.

 As you make your way around the small towns of The Maine Highlands region, head to the Gallery on the Lake in Greenville.
 This gallery is set on the shores of stunning Moosehead Lake.
 The owners often hosts special events like craft fairs, cider tastings, and live music.